ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 .. _opencv_install:

 **Note:**: If you plan on using object detection, starting v5.0.0 of the ES, the setup script no longer installs opencv for you.
-This is because you may want to install your own version with GPU accelaration or other options.
+This is because you may want to install your own version with GPU acceleration or other options.
 There are two options to install OpenCV:

-  - You install a pip package.
+  - You install a pip package (opencv-contrib-python).
 Very easy, but you don't get GPU support
   - You compile from source.
 Takes longer, but you get all the right modules as well as GPU support.
 Instructions are simple, if you follow them well.

   .. important::